 SB 848 / Ed Code 32100 — What’s Required vs. What’s Assumed

-Most schools agree with that goal.
+Most schools agree with that objective.

 This article explains what SB 848 actually requires, what it leaves unresolved, and why that gap is where most compliance failures occur.